 Little Motor, Little Tires, Little Nitrous...

-Here's some build pics of my street car as it suffered it's "setback"...
+Here's some build pics of the Shop Mule as it suffered it's "setback" back in 2010...

 ...a 10" engine / radiator setback combined with a 7" dash and 6" seat rail setback.
-My goal for this little project was to be able to remove my rear bumper ballast and still hook-up on the street.
+My goal for this little project was to be able to remove 100 lbs of rear bumper ballast and still be able to hook the tires on airport runways and such.
 It may look like radical surgery, but it's not that hard...I used a Sawzall and a MIG welder.
 Even after the engine setback modifications, the body still looks stock from the outside.

-Basically, I moved the little 357 Chevy back as far as possible while still being able to wiggle it's distributor past the base of the windshield.
+Basically, I moved the engine back as far as possible, while still being able to wiggle it's distributor past the base of the windshield.
 The cowl panel goes back on, but is easily removable when the hood is up.

-The added seal panels are made from 18ga cold rolled steel sheet.
-The stock firewall sheetmetal is still there, just moved back a bit in the center for "valve cover clearance".
-The stock RX-7 pedal assembly was spaced back away from the firewall using 7" long aluminum spacers and uses extended pushrods...
+The seal panels along the sides were made from 18ga cold rolled steel sheet.
+The stock firewall sheetmetal is still there, just moved back a bit in the center for "valve cover clearance" (some rules allow firewall mods for valve cover clearance).
+The stock RX-7 pedal assembly was spaced back away from the firewall using 7" long aluminum spacers and uses extended pushrods.
+I made a tunnel for the steering column, then added 7" including universal joint to the steering shaft itself.
+The steering shaft retains it's collapsible feature.

 Moving the engine back now reveals the RX-7's ugly stock front crossmember.
 Since the crossmember no longer supports the engine, I made a lighter weight tubular version that is much more appealing, and now doubles as a radiator mount...

 The engine now sits entirely behind the front axle.
 The front motor plates are from a 410 Sprint Car, and I added bellhousing mounts at the rear to make transmission maintenance easier.
-In the pic above you can see the right side bellhousing/firewall mounting point just above #8 sparkplug.
-This car has no transmission crossmember at all.
 Inside the top of the strut towers you can see the aluminum spacers I made to increase the front suspension travel.
 The upper spring seats are threaded and adjustable, and the front struts have been taken apart and re-valved.
+The lower control arms have been lengthened 3/4" per side to correct the front camber at this car's higher ride height.

 Even the radiator got moved back.
 The alternator was moved below the motor plate, just above the front suspension's new crossmember.
 Here's the steering u-joint that was added, it's from a 2nd gen RX-7...

-I used an RX-7 alternator, mounted below the motor plate.
+I used an RX-7 alternator, made brackets to mount it below the motor plate.

-The car now weighs 2330lbs (2530lbs including a 200lb driver), about 325lbs lighter than last year, even though it still has original glass, stock seats, a full exhaust system and the Huge Magneflow muffler.
+The car now weighs 2325lbs (2525lbs including a 200lb driver), about 335lbs lighter than before the setback, even though it still has original glass, stock seats, a full exhaust system and the Huge Magneflow muffler.
 Depending on fuel load and rear bumper weight, distribution varies between 47/53 and 43/57.
+Remember, this car was built for the street, not a sticky prep'd track

 The ignition boxs and coil are now inside the car, behind the firewall.
 The new radiator mounting could not get much simpler or lighter, possible because now the engine is mounted directly to the chassis (no rubber).
 I may build a carbon fiber duct between the radiator and nose, but it runs cool just like this.
 Even in 98 degree heat, it still idles at 185 degrees.

-I told ya it was still going to look stock when it was done!
-I need to add power windows now, as the setback dash now covers the window cranks (the doors must be opened to roll the windows up/down).
-With the exception of the firewall and trans tunnel mods, the car pictured here has a completely stock body- no wheelwell trimming, no mini tubs, no subframe connectors, no roll bar, and no chassis reinforcements.
-All upgrades are bolt-ons, including the rearend/Torquearm upgrade.
-The only (2) additional holes have been drilled in the car, in the top of the transmission tunnel, for anchoring the Torquearm's front yoke assembly.
+Still need to add power windows, as the setback dash now covers the window cranks (the doors must be opened to roll the windows up/down).
+With the exception of the firewall, trans tunnel, mini tub mods, the car pictured here has a completely stock body- no subframe connectors, no roll bar, and no added chassis reinforcements.
 Even the hangers for the exhaust system were made to use existing holes in the chassis.

 A gauge panel was made to fill the area where the stock stereo used to reside.
 It's attached to the support structure under the dash, so when the dash cover is removed, the gauges stay connected and in place.